TopER: Topological Embeddings in Graph Representation Learning: TopER: Topological Evolution Rate

-Consider the top row of~\Cref{fig:filtration} where we have three filtration graphs (i.e., $n$=3); we have $\X=(2,3,7)$ for node counts and $\Y=(0,2,6)$ for edge counts.

 \textbf{Evolution.} In the next step, PH would typically compute topological features on each filtration and create a persistence diagram to summarize the features.
-Not only it is costly, but the approach would require efforts to vectorize the persistence diagrams.
+Not only is it costly, but the approach would require efforts to vectorize the persistence diagrams.
 We circumvent this computationally costly step and analyze how the number of edges $\{y_i\}$ relates to the number of nodes $\{x_i\}$ throughout the filtration sequence.
 We use line fitting to characterize this relationship as follows.

-Simple linear regression, often applied through the least squares method~\citep{james2013introduction}, is a standard approach in regression analysis for fitting a linear equation to a set of data points $\{(x_i, y_i)\} \subset \R^2$.
-This method calculates the line $\LL(x) = a + bx$ that best fits the data by minimizing the loss function $\mathrm{E} = \sum^{N}_{i=1}[\LL(x_i) - y_i]^2$.
-The coefficients $(a, b)$, obtained from this regression on the filtration sequences, effectively describe the graph's structure during filtration (see the descriptor step in \Cref{fig:toperprocess}). \Cref{alg:toper} unifies the filtration and evolution steps.
+Simple linear regression, often applied through the least squares method~\citep{isl}, is a standard approach in regression analysis for fitting a linear equation to a set of data points $\{(x_i, y_i)\} \subset \R^2$.
+This method calculates the line $L(x) = a + bx$ that best fits the data by minimizing the loss function $\mathrm{E} = \sum^{N}_{i=1}[L(x_i) - y_i]^2$.
+The regression coefficients $(a, b)$ capture the graph’s structural evolution through filtration (see descriptor step in \Cref{fig:toperprocess}).
+The full TopER method is outlined in \Cref{alg:toper} in the Appendix.

 With evolution on filtration sequences, we define the topological evolution rate of a graph as follows: